-Threads Connections Sustainability Fieldwork and Community Connections Wear 5 Sustainability Connections Connections Skills To use maps, atlases and globes to locate where the food we consume originates and follow its journey to our plate: land use, environmental impact of human activity, trade links, economic activity and inequality.
+Tear 5 Threads Connections Sustainability Fieldwork and Community Connections Year 5 Sustainability Connections Connections Skills To use maps, atlases and globes to locate where the food we consume originates and follow its journey to our plate: land use, environmental impact of human activity, trade links, economic activity and inequality.
 To locate places in relation to the equator, longitude, latitude and time zones.
-To use various mapping resources, and digital technologies to describe human and physical features; to use fieldwork; to use up to 8 compass points and four figure grid references to locate and describe.
-To use mapping tools, aerial photographs and various digital technologies to investigate climate change and its impact on both human and physical geography. between countries: the food exportation process and the individuals who facilitate it.
-They will also learn about Fair Trade and the inequality that exists as part of global food production, considering different ways this is and still needs to be combated.
-The children will gain first-hand experience of a river by conducting fieldwork at their most local one, The River Thames, using various methods to observe, measure record and present information about a river in a real-life context.
-Having fully immersed themselves in both the human and physical implications of global warming, the children will then explore the different ways in which significant individuals have fought against environmental and social injustices, from Greta Thunberg to Maya Angelou.
+To use various mapping resources, and digital technologies to describe human and physical features; to use fieldwork; to use up to 8 compass points and four figure grid references to locate and describe. injustices, from Greta Thunberg to Maya Angelou.
+To use mapping tools, aerial photographs and various digital technologies to investigate climate change and its impact on both human and physical geography. the distribution of natural resources through the journey of the banana, from plantation to supermarket.
+The will take into consideration land use and the trade links between countries: the food exportation process and the individuals who facilitate it.
+They will also learn about Fair Trade and the inequality that exists as part of global food production, considering different ways this is and still needs to be interaction between human activity and physical process, e.g. flooding and the impact that has on the physical environment.
+The children will gain first-hand experience of a river by conducting fieldwork at their most local one, The River Thames, using various methods to observe, measure record and present information about a river in a real-life context. regard to 'climate' and 'climate change', its existence as a consequence of human activity and its impact on the planet and people's lives, both current and future.
+Having fully immersed themselves in both the human and physical implications of global warming, the children will then explore the different ways in which significant individuals have fought against environmental and social